• Europes biggest bike selection

 Bucket and water

-You can first use a bucket and water.
-Cleaning the bike components with a bike wash or degreaser with a toothbrush will give a good clean and help get all that hard-to-reach dirt hidden and out of the way.
+First, use a bucket and water.
+Then, clean the bike components with a bike wash or degreaser and a toothbrush.
+This will give the bike a good cleaning and help remove all that hard-to-reach dirt.

 Ultrasonic cleaner

-Another option when it comes to how to clean bike components is using an ultrasonic cleaner.
-This is a small unit which uses high frequency sound waves to create bubbles in water.
-They are incredible for getting into very hard places to reach and give the best cleaning possible.
+Another option for cleaning bike components is using an ultrasonic cleaner.
+This small unit uses high-frequency sound waves to create bubbles in water.
+It is incredible for getting into very hard places to reach and gives the best cleaning possible.

 Top maintenance tips

-Keep it lubricated - Keeping moving parts lubricated makes them last longer, perform better, and look nicer.
-Products like dry lube even keep it clean.
+Keep it lubricated—Lubricating moving parts makes them last longer, perform better, and look nicer.
+Products like dry lube even keep them clean.

 Pick your conditions - Riding in good conditions will keep parts cleaner and help them last much longer.
-Wet, muddy winder trails will require more maintenance.
+Wet, muddy winter trails will require more maintenance.

-Make a habit - Try and make a habit of washing your bike after every ride.
-It not only keeps your bike very clean but means the bike is ready to go for the next ride immediately.
+Make a habit—Try washing your bike after every ride.
+It not only keeps your bike very clean but also means it is ready to go for the next ride immediately.

 Cleaning questions

-At buycycle, we often get asked amazing questions, especially about how to clean bike components.
-Next, we are going to answer the most common for you.
+At buycycle, we often get asked excellent questions, especially about how to clean bike components.
+Next, we are going to answer the most common questions for you.

 Rust can be challenging to deal with.
 One of the best solutions is to use vinegar and scrunched-up tin foil to scrape it off.
 It works well, but you must clean the bike after protecting the area.

-You clean metal bike parts the same as any other.
-If you find any scratches on steel, you should get it protected before it rusts.
-This could be by using paint or lacquer.
+You clean metal bike parts the same way you clean any other.
+If you find scratches on steel, you should protect it with paint or lacquer before it rusts.

-When it comes to cleaning old bike parts, it’s good to ensure all grease is off to start with, then any rust or corrosion, and finally, when clean, protect it with something if it isn’t already, such as paint or a lacquer.
+When it comes to cleaning old bike parts, it’s good to ensure all grease is removed first, then any rust or corrosion, and finally, when clean, protect it with something, such as paint or lacquer.

-When it comes to cleaning chrome, you follow the process of a standard clean, and then you go through and polish the surface with a rag and chrome cleaner.
+When it comes to cleaning chrome, you follow the standard cleaning process, then polish the surface with a rag and chrome cleaner.
 You can even add wax later for extra shine.

 Where can I find the best bike components?

-If you didn’t know already, buycycle is now dealing in second-hand components.
-This means if you want a new groupset, you can buy a preloved one from the website.
-The same goes for much more, such as wheels and other components too.
+If you didn’t know, buycycle now deals in second-hand components.
+You can buy a pre-loved one from the website if you want a new groupset.
+The same goes for much more, such as wheels and other components!
+Enjoy!